Casey Mittelstadt

-Casey Mittelstadt (born November 22, 1998) is an American professional ice hockey center for the Boston Bruins of the National Hockey League (NHL).
+Casey Mittelstadt (born November 22, 1998) is an American professional ice hockey player who is a center for the Boston Bruins of the National Hockey League (NHL).
 He was selected in the first round, eighth overall, by the Buffalo Sabres in the 2017 NHL entry draft.

 Playing career

 Amateur

 Mittelstadt was born in Edina, Minnesota, but grew up in nearby Eden Prairie.
 He attended Eden Prairie High School and was chosen as ALL-USA Boys Hockey Player of the Year in 2016 and 2017.
 He was likewise named Mr. Hockey, the best high school senior hockey player in the state of Minnesota, for 2017.
 He was drafted in the first round, eighth overall, by the Buffalo Sabres in the 2017 NHL entry draft.

 Collegiate

 Having committed to a collegiate career, Mittelstadt played as a freshman forward during the 2017–18 season for the Minnesota Golden Gophers of the National Collegiate Athletic Association (NCAA).
 After ranking second on the team, and seventh among all NCAA freshmen with 30 points, Mittelstadt was named to the Big Ten All-Freshman Team.
 He was also selected as a finalist for Freshman of the Year, along with Quinn Hughes and Mitchell Lewandowski, with the award ultimately going to Lewandowski.